SUPPORTING INDIVIDUAL STUDENTS

 - Fewer than 1 percent of students dropped out

 Learn more about the Intensive Program’s model, called Integrated Student Supports.

-Since Fall 2009, of the 4,000 individual students whom our professionals have provided targeted, case-managed support, 97 percent of the students have graduated or were promoted to the next grade.
+Since Fall 2009, of the more than 3,000 individual students whom our professionals have provided targeted, case-managed support, 97 percent of the students have graduated or were promoted to the next grade.